roozbehghazavi/coj2-maps-irancoj/README.md

-# coj2-maps-irancoj
-Custom multiplayer maps for Call of Juarez: Bound in Blood.
-Includes all community maps used by the IRANCOJ server.
-Used by the Auto Map Downloader/Launcher to keep players up to date.
+# Call of Juarez: Bound in Blood – Custom Maps (IRANCOJ)

+This repository contains all custom multiplayer maps used by the IRANCOJ community.

+These maps are automatically downloaded by the **IRANCOJ Auto Map Downloader Launcher**, ensuring all players remain up to date with the latest map pack.

+## Repository Structure
+- `/maps/` – All .pak map files
+- `manifest.json` – Map list with hashes for version checking

+## Launcher
+The map downloader/launcher compares your game’s MapsNet folder with this repository and downloads missing or updated maps automatically.